-Georgia Harrison: I had no option but to take Stephen Bear to court
+Georgia Harrison: I was living in fear of more sex footage

 - Published

-Reality TV star Georgia Harrison says she felt she had "no option" but to go to court after explicit footage of her was shared without her consent.
+Reality TV star Georgia Harrison says she was "living in fear" that more footage from an explicit video shared without her consent would be released.

 Her ex-partner, Stephen Bear, was jailed for 21 months after being found guilty of voyeurism and sharing private sexual videos online.